 Martin Luther King Jr. Event

-Kenneth J. Minnaert Center for the Arts - Main Stage (Bldg.
-21)
+Kenneth J. Minnaert Center for the Arts Main Stage (Olympia Campus, Building 21)

 The name “Thurston Group” was first used in 1994 when Larry A. Jenkins, a bus driver from North Thurston Public Schools, and nine male students from the school district attended a Black Orientation Leadership Development (BOLD) Conference, at Washington State University.
 The name later evolved into The Thurston Group of Washington State (TTGWS).